-A prominent religious figure and polemicist, Meletij Smotryc’kyj was caught up in the struggle between Orthodox and Uniate beliefs.
+A prominent religious figure, Meletij Smotryc’kyj was caught up in the struggle between Orthodox and Uniate beliefs.
 His polemics served as the cornerstone of the Orthodox response to the Polish-Lithuanian Reformation and Counter-Reformation.
-He later argued for a new unity between the eastern and western Churches.
-The works collected in this volume, written over a period of twenty years, offer unique insight into the elite of early modern Rus’ and their place in the Polish-Lithuanian Commonwealth.
+The works collected here offer unique insight into the elite of early modern Rus’.

 The Life of Paisij Velyckovs'kyj

-This volume contains the first English translation of Velyckovs’kyj’s unfinished autobiography, as well as a biography of the elder by his disciple Mytrofan.
+This volume contains the first English translation of Paisij Velyckovs’kyj’s unfinished autobiography, as well as a biography of the elder by his disciple Mytrofan.
 Tachiaos’s introduction discusses both works against their historical and generic background.
-Included are a map, an annotated index, and an index of Biblical citations.

 Among the finest products of early Ukrainian literature were the Lives of the first Rus’ saints.
 Hollingsworth provides a lucid introduction that discusses each saint and his or her cult in the historical as well as social contexts and examines the literary and textual features of the Rus’ vitae.